-- bringing the child back to the country where the child had habitual residence before the abduction will cause danger to his or hers physical or mental situation or cause the child to be brought into an otherwise considered unbearable situation,
+- bringing the child back to the country where the child was habitually resident before the abduction will cause danger to his or hers physical or mental situation of cause the child to be brought into an otherwise considered unbearable situation,

-- the child is resisting his of hers return to the country where it had habitual residence (the child has to be considered old enough to form his opinion on the matter),
+- the child is resisting his of hers return to the country where it was habitually resident (the child has to be considered old enough to form his opinion on the matter),

 - or that the return to the previous country would be a breach of human rights.